pieter/gitx/README.markdown

 operating system as good as possible.
 Examples of this are drag and drop support and QuickLook support.

-# What is GitX (phere)?
+# What is GitX (R)?

 This fork (variant) of GitX focuses on programmer-oriented features for those working with the latest tools for developing software for current Apple platforms.
 As such, it only supports 64-bit Intel macs, and currently deploying versions of OS X and Xcode.

 Drawing several important early improvements from mainline "official" GitX from GitX (L) and others, we are prioritizing moving away from deprecated